 "No, I'm just excited," I panted, waving my acceptance letter around.

 I hadn't wanted to tell him, not right away at least.
 When the head of the culinary arts department at BU told me that I might want to transfer because they didn't have the best program, I didn't even consider it.
 I didn't want to leave Boston where I was born and raised and thought was the best place on earth.
 More importantly, Jack and I were really close.
 With our tumultuous childhood, I don't think we could not have become as close as we were.
-We were sort of forced to take care of each other and had been for as long as I could remember.
+We were sort of forced to take care of each other and had been doing do as long as I could remember.
 I knew my brother would be completely lost without me.
-Sure he didn't even know that and was a year older than me, but it was true.
+Sure he was a year older and didn't even know he'd be lost without me, but it was true.
 I didn't want him to think I was transferring solely to be with him during the Olympics; he would think I was just trying to look after him and that would hurt his ego.

-"I didn't tell you, I applied for the University of Minnesota."
+"I didn't tell you, but I applied for the University of Minnesota."

 "What?
 Why?" he asked.